flare-foundation/flare-rosetta/README.md

 #### Disabling staking

 Disabling Proof od Stake is **dangerous**!
 Read the [avalanchego documentation](https://docs.avax.network/nodes/maintain/avalanchego-config-flags#--staking-enabled-boolean).
+If you want to proceed with disabled staking you will also need to [confirm this setting](#confirming-dangerous-settings) as it is a dangerous one.

 #### Confirming dangerous settings